Gioant/Gioant/README.md

 ## Software Developer

 Just completed my program at Herzing for Programmer Analyst.
-I Really enjoy Frontend Development and have been trying to learn more javascript and it's frameworks.
-Also, I believe in the near future i will specialize in mobile development (iOS)
+I really enjoy Web Development and currently learning more javascript and it's frameworks.

 - 🌍  I'm based in Montreal, Canada
 - 🚀  I'm currently working on JS Calculator!